bekk/bekk-christmas/post/kotlin/contracts.md

 str.toUpperCase() // compilation error
 ```

 As we have given `str` the type of a nullable String the compiler can’t know that `str.toUpperCase` is a safe operation here, even though we know that `str` is clearly never null.
-How can we use contracts help us with this?
+How can we use contracts to help us with this?

 ```kotlin
 fun getLength(str: String?): Int {